IDname-git/proxy-searcher/README.md

 Unlock the full potential of the internet and take control of your online experience with ProxyScraper.
 Download now and enjoy seamless, unrestricted access to the web!

+# Requirments
+-Python 3.5+ (I am not completly sure)

+# Tutorial

+1. Download the Script from The Releases tab
+2. Open the Command Prompt in the folder where the script is located
+3. Type python main.py
+4. Fill out the Questions